lue-bird/elm-bounded-nat/README.md

 The type of a value reflects how much you know.

-- `In`: between a minimum & maximum value
+- between a minimum & maximum value: `In`
-- `Min`: at least a minimum value
+- at least a minimum value: `Min`
-- `N`: exact value
+- exact value: `N`
-    - also describes the difference between 2 values
+    - can describe the difference between 2 values → useful for adding/subtracting/...

 &emsp;